15 Positive Life Events That Can Surprisingly Lead to Depression

 1. Getting married or starting a new relationship

 While weddings and new relationships are often seen as joyous occasions, they also come with major life adjustments.
-The pressure to meet expectations, navigate new family dynamics, and blend lifestyles can be overwhelming, leading to anxiety and even depression.
+The pressure to meet expectations, navigate new family dynamics, and blend lifestyles can be overwhelming.
+You’ve spent so much time focusing on the “big day” that once it’s over, the sudden silence and the reality of daily compromise can lead to anxiety.
+It’s a massive change in your status, and if you’re not careful, the stress of “playing house” can start to feel more like a weight than a win.

 2. Having a baby

-Bringing a new life into the world is a beautiful experience, but it’s also a huge responsibility.
-The sleep deprivation, hormonal changes, and the shift in identity can be a lot to handle, leaving new parents feeling isolated and emotionally drained.
+Bringing a new life into the world is a beautiful experience, but it’s also a huge responsibility that completely flips your world upside down.
+The sleep deprivation, hormonal changes, and the total move away from your old identity can be a lot to handle.

 3. Getting a promotion or a new job

-Landing a dream job or getting a promotion is exciting, but it also comes with increased responsibilities and pressure to perform.
-The fear of failure, longer working hours, and the need to adapt to a new environment can trigger stress and anxiety.
+Landing a dream job or getting a promotion is exciting, but it also comes with increased responsibilities and a lot more pressure to perform.
+The fear of failure, longer working hours, and the need to adapt to a new environment can trigger a lot of stress.
+You might find yourself missing your old, easier routine or feeling like a bit of a fraud in your new position.
+The joy of the pay rise quickly fades when you realise you’re now expected to have all the answers.

 4. Moving to a new home or city